 Q: Good morning, Kim!
 Can you share with us a little bit about yourself?

 A: Sure!
 I currently serve as Chief Cheerleader at Bassett Mechanical (aka President and CEO).
 I started working at Bassett during summers and holidays through high school and college.
-In 1996, I came to Bassett to establish a career holding a variety of different positions including Maintenance Sales Representative, Estimator, Project Manager in HVAC and Refrigeration, and Piping and Sheet Metal helper in the field and shop.
+In 1996, I came to Bassett to establish a career holding a variety of different positions including Maintenance Sales Representative, Estimator, Project Manager in HVAC and Refrigeration, and Piping and Sheet Metal helper in the field and manufacturing facility.
 In 2004, I transitioned to a Service Sales Manager role.
 In 2007, I became the President and COO of Bassett, and in 2009 President and CEO.
 In my life outside of Bassett’s walls, I’m also a mom of two great teenagers and enjoy boating, traveling, gardening, scrapbooking, and reading.

 Q: Growing up in the family business, did you always know you wanted to follow in your father’s footsteps and run the company someday?